emc211/optane-kdb-report/README.md

 - As query frequency increases, Optane and DRAM both see latency increase but Optane struggles more.
 - By increasing the TP timer and allowing larger writes, the impact of slower read / writes in Optane can be reduced.
 (Note the 1 second max latency is due to data being published on a 1s timer).
 - The number of queries per minute supported in Optane was significantly less than DRAM in a number of situations so isn't a like for like replacement, but does offer great potential to augment DRAM capacity.
 - It's worth noting that Queries per minute are based off being run on a timer.
 They are not the limit of the number of queries that can be run.
-There is a theoretical limit to how many querires could be run to how many could run per minute for each timer freq.
+There is a theoretical limit to how many queries could be run to how many could run per minute for each timer freq.
 (Minute / query frequency)

 The trade off in latency and max queries per minute is the compromise for a massive reduction in memory usage.
 This is expected though given the IO overhead of Optane vs DRAM.